akamai/cli-property-manager/docs/api.md

 <dd><p>PAPI REST client</p>
 </dd>
 <dt><a href="#Project">Project</a></dt>
-<dd><p>Represents the data model of the the project (devops provisioning pipeline)
+<dd><p>Represents the data model of the the pipeline (devops provisioning pipeline)
-responsible for all storage operations within the project.</p>
+responsible for all storage operations within the pipeline.</p>
 </dd>
 <dt><a href="#RecordingClient">RecordingClient</a></dt>
 <dd><p>Records request and response data to file.</p>